splunk/splunk-operator/docs/Examples.md

   varStorage: "128Gi"
 EOF
 ```
+The Splunk Operator is responsible for configuring and maintaing the connection between the CM and the index cluster peers, but it does not manage Splunk Apps.

-The cluster master controls the [Splunk Apps](#installing-splunk-apps) distributed to all peers in the indexer cluster.
-The indexer services that it creates select the indexers deployed by all the IndexerCluster parts, while the indexer services created by indexer cluster only select the indexers that it manages.
+The cluster master (CM) manages the [Splunk Apps and Add-ons](#installing-splunk-apps) distributed to all peers in the indexer cluster.

-This allows the Splunk Operator to control the upgrade cycle and use the recommended order: cluster master, search heads, and indexers, by defining and updating the docker image used by each IndexerCluster part.
+This also allows the Splunk Operator to control the upgrade cycle and use the recommended order of cluster master, search heads, and indexers, by defining and updating the docker image used by each IndexerCluster part.

 This example can be extended to build a [multisite cluster](MultisiteExamples.md) by defining a different zone affinity and site in each child IndexerCluster resource.

 The passwords for the instance are generated automatically.
-To review the passwords, please refer to the [Reading global kubernetes secret object](#reading-global-kubernetes-secret-object) instructions.
+To review the passwords, refer to the [Reading global kubernetes secret object](#reading-global-kubernetes-secret-object) instructions.

 ### Monitoring Console
 The Monitoring Console provides detailed topology and performance information about your Splunk Enterprise deployment.

-Use the `monitoringConsoleRef` paramter to define the name of the MC prior to the pod creation.
-Or, use `monitoringConsoleRef` to reference a MC pod running in the namespace.
-The MC pod will periodically check for the existence of new or existing pods in the namespace, and automatically configure the connection used by the MC.
+The MC pod is referenced by using the `monitoringConsoleRef` parameter.
+There is no preferred order when running an MC pod; you can start the pod before or after the other CR's in the namespace.
+The MC pod will periodically check for the existence of new or existing pods in the namespace, and automatically configure a connection to those pods.

 ** Add code block example for ADDING MC after a cluster is running
 ** Update CM and Cluster examples above to define the `monitoringConsoleRef`